Breast Cancer Support

 EMTS allows for many different dietary options: paleo, vegan, and, of course, gluten free.
 I use the diagnostic tools Chinese Medicine provides me to help you figure out what works best for your body and mind during this time.
 A cancer diagnosis and treatment demands changes in so many areas of your life; adjusting not just what, but how you eat, becomes one of them.

 Some guidelines I follow are:

-- Ideally, the food you eat is fresh, prepared with love with the intent to nourish your body and your soul.
+- Ideally, the food you eat is fresh, prepared with love and with the intent to nourish your body and your soul.

 If there are children involved, there is no one way to approach how the family will address this; it often depends on the age of the children.
 If necessary, I have child psychologists, as well as couple and family therapists, that I am able to refer you to for consultation, to help you decide what is best for you.

 Undergoing cancer treatment can demand a great deal from you and your family.
-While your oncologists address the tumor, I focus on your health, from recently diagnosed, during treatment, after active treatment has been concluded.
+While your oncologists address the tumor, I focus on your health, starting from recent diagnosis, through treatment, and after active treatment has been concluded.

 With science as my foundation, I work as close to nature as possible, taking into consideration the influence of emotional and spiritual aspects of the mind and psyche.
 This, I believe, is how we get you through this difficult time but also how we set the foundation for long-term health.